 Fire engines, often referred to as “pumpers,” are the first vehicles you’ll notice arriving at a fire scene.
 A typical fire engine has a water tank, a water pump, hundreds or even thousands of feet of powerful hoses, as well as additional materials, nozzles, and tools to ensure that the hoses perform properly.
 There are several types of fire engines.

-Type I Fire Engines Type I fire engines carry all the necessary NFPA firefighting equipment and are specifically built to support urban, rural, and suburban departments.
+- Type I Fire Engines: They carry all the necessary NFPA firefighting equipment and are specifically built to support urban, rural, and suburban departments.

-Type II Fire Engines Type II fire engines are equipped with many of the same features and tools as type I fire engines but are more adaptable and commonly used for heavy-duty rescue scenarios.
+- Type II Fire Engines Are equipped with many of the same features and tools as Type I fire engines but are more adaptable and commonly used for heavy-duty rescue scenarios.

-Type V, Type VI, and Type VII Fire Engines Because they share similar design characteristics, Type V, Type VI, and Type VII fire engines are sometimes grouped together.
+- Type V, Type VI, and Type VII Fire Engines: Because they share similar design characteristics, Type V, Type VI, and Type VII fire engines are sometimes grouped together.
 These vehicles are usually pick-up trucks with four-wheel drive and a medium-duty chassis capable of carrying heavier loads than other types of fire engines.

 Turntable Ladder Trucks